vallejos/js-api-test/README.md

 6. API methods examples

 All implemented methods are GET (no POST, PUT, etc are implemented).
-You can run the following curl commands from the shell (rememeber to have the server running).
+You can run the following curl commands from the shell (remember to have the server running).

 /charts
 $ curl -X GET http://localhost:3000/charts